Get Started with U.P.C. Barcodes

 Whatever your needs, the solution begins with an authorized GS1 Company Prefix.
 A GS1 Company Prefix is a unique identification number licensed just to your company – and it is part of every barcode and identification number you create.
 It is the only way to uniquely identify your brand in the global supply chain.

 You don’t buy barcodes from GS1 US – you create your own.
-When you license a GS1 Company Prefix, you get access to Data Driver® —our easy-to-use online tool for creating, managing, and printing accurate barcodes.
+When you license a GS1 Company Prefix, you get access to Data Driver® —our online tool that helps small and mid-sized companies take the guesswork out of creating and managing barcodes and product identifiers.
 We also provide referrals to GS1 US Certified Barcode Professionals who can create and print barcodes for you.
 In addition you’ll get access to our expert Member Support team, online education and training materials, how-to webinars with GS1 Standards experts, an online member center to access your resources, and more.

 3 Simple Steps to Get Started